Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

  Returns the timeout as set by :csharp:func:`SetTimeout <IPConnection::SetTimeout>`.

 .. csharp:function:: public void IPConnection::Wait()

- holds the current thread until :csharp:func:`Unwait <IPConnection::Unwait>` is called.
+ Stops the current thread until :csharp:func:`Unwait <IPConnection::Unwait>` is called.

  This is useful if you rely solely on callbacks for events, if you want to